cedricwalter/cedricwalter.github.io/_posts/development/_disabled/2007-10-01-optimizing-mysql-jdbc-under-windows-using-named-pipe.md

  (see details of connection below)
  ![mysql query browser with named pipe](/assets/images/2007/10/mysql.named_.pipe_.howto_.jpg)

- For the most intrepid of You of if wou want to add named pipe capabilities to previous saved connections, just can also use the menu "**tools**" – "**manage connections**" and under the tab "**advanced parameters**", just add these 2 new keys
+ For the most intrepid of You of if wou want to add named pipe capabilities to previous saved connections, just can also use the menu "tools" – "manage connections" and under the tab "advanced parameters", just add these 2 new keys

  NAMED\_PIPE <span style="font-family: arial,helvetica,sans-serif">value Yes
  SOCKET\_PATH <span style="font-family: arial,helvetica,sans-serif">value mysql.sock